 Let's do a quick rundown of why you would choose the following roles:

-- Doc Maker - These folks have the superpower of creating and managing docs and workspaces.
+Doc Maker - These folks have the superpower of creating and managing docs and folders.
 Within docs, Doc Makers can administer things like changing the title and icon, adjusting the timezone, configuring doc and section locking, and more.
 You'll choose this role for people who are leading a team's processes and creating docs to run them.
 Note that deleting a doc is also restricted to Doc Makers.

 Members and Roles FAQs